ddanieltan/introduction_to_datascience_sg/chapters/1_introduction/introduction.md

 # Introduction

-In this section, we introduce Data Science, Python and the Jupyter Project.

-## Data Science
+**What is Data Science?**
 Data Science is a wide variety of techniques and practices modern companies use today to draw insights and predictions from raw data.

+**What is Machine Learning?**
 A focus of this book will be on Machine Learning techniques, which are the most common applications of data science in modern businesses.

-## Python
+Traditional

+**Python Programming Language**
 In this online textbook, we will be primarily using the Python progamming language.
 Python is argubly the [world's most popular programming language](http://pypl.github.io/PYPL.html) and the language most universities use today to teach programming to new students.
 Importantly, Python has a growing community of Data Science users, who have created many of the Python libraries that we will use in this book.